kaboc/flutter_custom_text/README.md

 the unique `matchStyle` and `tapStyle`.

 **Tip**:\
-To open a browser or another app when a string is tapped or long-pressed, use [url_launcher](https://pub.dev/packages/url_launcher) or equivalent in the `onTap` and/or `onLongPress` handlers.
+To open a browser or another app when a string is tapped or long-pressed, use the [url_launcher] package or equivalent in the `onTap` and/or `onLongPress` handlers.

 ```dart
 CustomText(